 Minimum wage refers to the minimum hourly rate of pay that employees must be paid for their work.
-Generally, employees must be paid the highest minimum wage that has been established for the jurisdiction in which they work.

 What is the California Minimum Wage?

 Changes to the minimum wage are controlled by Congress, who must pass a bill that the president signs into law to increase the national minimum wage.

 However, federal law also allows states and cities to set a minimum wage that is higher than the federal rate.

 This is good news for workers in California, where state law sets a higher minimum wage than the federal rate.
 Employers in California are required to pay the higher wage established by state law — unless an even higher rate has been established by the city or county in which they operate (as in some examples outlined below).